How to Wash Pillowcases: Full Guide

 If the pillowcase gets wrinkled after washing, iron it before storing it or putting it back on the pillow.

-Here are some alternatives to using your washing machine.
+Here are some alternatives on how to wash pillowcases other than using your washing machine.

-The main thing to remember when washing pillowcases is to gently agitate them by rubbing the fabric against itself after letting it soak in soapy water.
+The main thing to remember on how to wash pillowcases is to gently agitate them by rubbing the fabric against itself after letting it soak in soapy water.

 You can wring or twist cotton pillowcases since you’ll iron them later.
 However, avoid doing the same with linen and silk pillowcases since doing so can ruin the fabric.